nmetulev/notepad-pwa/README.md

 - Open
 - Limitations
   - Privacy on the web (Losing the file handler on refresh)
-  - Requires user permission
+  - Requires user permission (maybe this is a plus...)

 ### ✒️ System Font API
 - Read fonts from users OS
 - Fall back on the default list
 - Limitations
   - Are there stytles in the OS that aren't supported in CSS
-  - Requires user permission
+  - Requires user permission (maybe this is a plus...)

 ### 🎯 Selection API
 - Find (and the unimplemented Replace)